lee-kyungho/pysdtest/README.md

 ### Stata command

-**pysdtest** is the stata command based on the Python package.
+We also provide  the stata command **pysdtest** that is based on the Python package.
 To use the command, Stata with version higher than 16.0 and installation of the package **PySDTest** are required.
 The **pysdtest** module (.ado and .sthlp files) can be installed in Stata by the following command:

 ```{stata}
  net install pysdtest, from("https://raw.githubusercontent.com/lee-kyungho/pysdtest/main/Stata") replace